Thuleanx/thuleanx.github.io/_posts/2024-03-24-doomolish-collision-detection.md

 Case (1) can actually be reduced to an instance of case (2).
 If we have two moving circles $A$ and $B$, then the time $t$ at which $A$ and $B$ collides is the same as that of a collision between $C$, a point moving at $A$ and $B$'s combined velocity, and $D$, a static circle of $A$ and $B$'s combined radius.
 Therefore, let us focus on the cases (2) and (3).
-Below, I outlined my solution which uses 1 square root operation for case (2) and 3 for case (3).
+Below, I outlined my solution which uses 1 square root operation for case (2) and (3).

 # Case 2: Circle Point Collision